shweta-shinde/calculastor/addition.md

 Then I see the "added sum" as the result

 Scenario: Add more numbers
-Given I have a calculator that's turned on and supports addition of more that two numbers When I enter "number1"
+Given I have a calculator that supports addition of more than two numbers When I enter "number1"
 And I press "+" button
 And I enter "number2"